 - and modelling of future scenarios.

-This research and analysis identified a maximum amount of water that could be diverted from the Basin while maintaining environmental sustainability – this is called the Sustainable Diversion Limit (SDL).
-Water recovery targets were then set by comparing the Sustainable Diversion Limit to a baseline.
+This research and analysis identified a maximum amount of water that could be taken from the Basin while maintaining environmental sustainability.
+This is called the Sustainable Diversion Limit (SDL).
+Water recovery targets were set by comparing the Sustainable Diversion Limit to a baseline.

 Baseline Diversion Limits (BDL)

 Baseline Diversion Limits are estimates of how much water was used in the Basin prior to the Basin Plan.
-Over the years diversions fluctuate due to changes to consumptive needs and unpredictable inflows.
-BDLs provide an estimated average of the amount of water diverted from the Basin each year historically.
+Over the years, the amount of water taken changes due to community and industry needs and variable inflows.
+BDLs provide an estimated average of the amount of water historically taken from the Basin each year.

 Sustainable Diversion Limits (SDL)

-Sustainable Diversion Limits are the maximum amount of water that can be diverted from the Basin for consumptive use while maintaining environmental sustainably.
-SDLs are calculated as a long-term average and take into account modelling of future Basin climate and conditions.
+Sustainable Diversion Limits are the maximum amount of water that can be taken from the Basin while maintaining environmental sustainably.
+SDLs are calculated as a long-term average.
+They take into account modelling of future Basin climate and conditions.

 450 GL for enhanced environmental outcomes

-The Basin Plan also includes a provision to recover 450 GL / y for enhanced environmental outcomes.
-This is on the condition that there are neutral or positive socio-economic impacts from the water recovery.
+The Basin Plan also includes a provision to recover 450 GL a year to achieve enhanced environmental outcomes across the Basin.

 How is water recovered